 The Company believes in sustainability and inclusive growth has been the overall strategy of the Company.
-In line with ALTANA directives of being CO2 neutral by 2025, the Company will be focusing on several initiatives.
+In line with ALTANA directives of being CO2 neutral by 2025, the Company will be focusing on several initiatives this year, the major one being usage of renewable fuels to replace fossil fuels.

 The Company for many years has been certified to various international standards pertaining to Environment, Health and Safety.
 The Company is certified to ISO 9001:2015, ISO14001:2015 and ISO 45001:2018.
-This year in 2020, the surveillance audit was successfully carried out by TÜV NORD at the Manufacturing sites in Ankleshwar & Pimpri as well as Corporate office.
+This year in 2021, the surveillance audit was successfully carried out by TÜV NORD at the Manufacturing sites in Ankleshwar & Pimpri as well as Corporate office.